Lab4US/gpu-short-course/README.md

 <hr>

 ## Contents
-- `slides`: decks of slides for the presentation,
+- `slides` - decks of slides for the presentation
-- `exercises`: Jupyter notebooks with CUDA code examples to run,
+- `exercises` - Jupyter notebooks with CUDA code examples to run
-  - `cupy`: a list of exercise notebooks that use the CuPy package to communicate with the GPU. **These are the notebooks we use in the IUS short course video**.
+  - `cupy` - a list of exercise notebooks that use the CuPy package to communicate with the GPU. **These are the notebooks we use in the IUS short course video**.
 Each subdirectory contains the following files and directories:
-    - `*.ipynb`: exercise jupyter notebooks,
+    - `*.ipynb`: exercise jupyter notebooks
-    - `*.cc`: CUDA C kernel source files,
+    - `*.cc`: CUDA C kernel source files
-    - subdirectory `solutions`: solutions to the exercises (only in the case of notebooks with some exercises).
+    - subdirectory `solutions`: solutions to the exercises (only in the case of notebooks with some exercises)
-  - `numba`: a list of exercise notebooks that use the Numba package to communicate with the GPU.
+  - `numba` - a list of exercise notebooks that use the Numba package to communicate with the GPU.
 The notebooks are from the older edition of the course and may be useful in case you are not familiar with C language (which is required in cupy courses to write CUDA C GPU kernels).
-Note: we do not describe these notebooks in the IUS short course video.
+Note: we do not describe these notebooks in the IUS short course video
+- `demos` - demos/examples/use-cases for show and self-study:
+  - `Tensorflow2TensorRTDemo_IUS2023` - Tensorflow to ONNX format example, with TensorRT processing, IUS-2023
-- `cfg` - configuration files for your Conda environment and Docker images,
+- `cfg` - configuration files for your Conda environment and Docker images
-- `utils` - utility Python scripts,
+- `utils` - utility Python scripts
-- `Tensorflow2TensorRTDemo_IUS2023` - Tensorflow to ONNX format example, with TensorRT processing, IUS 2023.

 ### Video
 Video recordings of the lectures, exercises, and case-studies are available on-line: